Anime: 8th Man

 - Bus Crash: We later discover that Hazama isn't a totally new Eight Man, but inhabits the original body.
 Azuma's mind had been deleted by persons and methods unknown.

-- Roaring Rampage of Revenge: In After, Hazama remembers the night his fiancee was murdered and how he promptly hunted down and killed those responsible.
+- Roaring Rampage of Revenge: In After, Hazama remembers the night his fiancee (or sister?) was murdered by Tony Gleck, and how he promptly hunted down and killed those responsible.
 The memory of the murder unfortunately can trigger Unstoppable Rage.